theAkito/userdef/README.md

 [![Liberapay patrons](https://img.shields.io/liberapay/patrons/Akito?style=plastic)](https://liberapay.com/Akito/)

 ## What
+This tool is a more advanced `adduser` / `useradd` for your [Alpine](https://www.alpinelinux.org/) and [BusyBox](https://www.busybox.net/) based Docker images.

-This tool creates a custom OS user with a custom ID inside pre-made Docker images, which perhaps already have a custom user defined and rebuilding the Docker image just to have your custom user in it is not an option.
+For example, this tool may create a custom OS user with a custom ID inside pre-made Docker images, which perhaps already have a custom user defined and rebuilding the Docker image just to have your custom user in it is not an option.

 ## Why
+### Reason 1
 Now, more and more server apps try to go with the current meta of being available on Kubernetes, etc. This is a good idea, however it's often not well executed.
 Almost all of the popular server apps are not cloud-native.
 Their structure is still of some legacy kind.
 Examples are [Mattermost](https://mattermost.com/), [Gitea](https://gitea.io/en-us/), [Nextcloud](https://nextcloud.com/).